-Head of Branch Management
+Head of Operations

-In mid-2020, Sokchea joined AMK as Deputy Head of Operations and was promoted to Head of Branch Management department in early 2021.

-Before joining AMK, Sokchea possessed a long practical experience in microfinance and banking sector seven years in Cambodia and five years in Myanmar with solid skills in operations, product development, branch management, project management, and strategy formulation.
+"In Nov-2022, Latin joined AMK as Head of Operations Department.
+Before joining AMK, Latin possessed a long practical experience in Micro-finance and banking sector over 15 years and short experience in brewing industry in Cambodia with solid skills in operations management, process improvement, customer experience, productivity and cost control, project management, and strategic formulation.